AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 NOTE:

-No state requires you to carry comprehensive coverage as a part of your auto insurance.
-However, it’s part of full coverage car insurance, along with collision, medical payments/personal injury protection, and liability insurance.
+No state requires you to carry comprehensive coverage as a part of your auto insurance—though your auto lender might, if you financed or leased your car.
+Comprehensive coverage is part of full coverage car insurance, along with collision, medical payments/personal injury protection, and liability insurance.

 Related Coverages